Cuban literature

 Cuban literature is the literature written in Cuba or outside the island by Cubans in Spanish language.
 It began to find its voice in the early 19th century.
 The major works published in Cuba during that time were of an abolitionist character.
-Notable writers of this genre include Gertrudis Gomez de Avellaneda and Cirilo Villaverde.
+Notable writers of this genre include Gertrudis Gómez de Avellaneda and Cirilo Villaverde.
 Following the abolition of slavery in 1886, the focus of Cuban literature shifted.
 Dominant themes of independence and freedom were exemplified by José Martí, who led the modernista movement in Latin American literature.
 Writers such as the poet Nicolás Guillén focused on literature as social protest.
 Others, including Dulce María Loynaz, José Lezama Lima and Alejo Carpentier, dealt with more personal or universal issues.
 And a few more, such as Reinaldo Arenas and Guillermo Cabrera Infante, earned international recognition in the postrevolutionary era.

 Most recently, there has been a so-called Cuban "boom" among authors born during the 1950s and '60s.
 Many writers of this younger generation have felt compelled to continue their work in exile due to perceived censorship by the Cuban authorities.
 Many of them fled abroad during the 1990s.
 Some well-known names include Daína Chaviano (USA), Zoé Valdés (France), Eliseo Alberto (Mexico), Pedro Juan Gutiérrez (Cuba), Antonio Orlando Rodríguez (Cuba) and Abilio Estévez (Spain).

 Cuban literature is one of the most prolific, relevant and influential literatures in Latin America and all the Spanish-speaking world, with renowned writers including José Martí, Gertrudis Gómez de Avellaneda, José María Heredia, Nicolás Guillén (the National Poet of Cuba), José Lezama Lima, Alejo Carpentier (nominee for the Nobel Prize for Literature and previously the Premio Cervantes winner in 1977), Guillermo Cabrera Infante (Premio Cervantes, 1997), Virgilio Piñera and Dulce María Loynaz (Premio Cervantes, 1992), among many others.